Food for the dead2020 – ongoing

 photo documentation by Raisa Durandi

-Combining archive and new photographs, it aims to shed light on the lived realities of a marginalized group which often go unseen in the Western mainstream media.
+Combining archive and my own photography, this body of work aims to shed light on the lived realities of a marginalized group which often go unseen in the Western mainstream media.

 In the wake of the Vietnam War, Thi My Lien Nguyen’s family fled from Laos to Switzerland in 1979.
 The Swiss-born Vietnamese enjoyed a pleasant and carefree youth.
 Nguyen grew up in the 2000s, the new millennium in which globalization brought quotidian trans-culturality and products from all cultural realms of the world to Swiss daily life.
 Nguyen’s desire to appraise her cultural background grew with the years.